-The construction noise early in the morning on the weekdays kind of sucked, but we would be willing to put up with that to live in a place this nice for so cheap!
-It was also one of the most nicely furnished villas we stayed in, and it even had an extra chill space and a massage room.
+It was one of the most nicely furnished villas we stayed in, and it even had an extra chill space and a massage room.

 When Rachel’s parents were visiting, we finally stayed in the East Bali town of Candidasa.
-This place is definitely a resort – it’s got a reception, tourism office, a pool, a restaurant, and spa.
+This place is definitely a resort – it’s got a reception, tourism office, a pool, a restaurant, and a spa.
 However, the units are individual villas so it still counts.

 Thanks to Airbnb, we scored a 2-bedroom place here for way less than the price listed on the resort’s main website.
-It was only $66 a night for the four of us and was a great home base for exploring the area.
+It was a great home base for exploring the area.

 We like to live life at a rather frenetic speed, so it was nice to slow down a bit in this quiet town and enjoy an actual vacation.
 Sure, we were living in Bali, but we were doing so on savings and my very meager stipend through the Darmasiswa program I was studying in.
 Most days were spent in a sweat-box of a cramped studio apartment, eating the local mixed rice and working at home.
 Having guests gives you an excuse to act like you’re on vacation, too!

 After Canggu, we went back to the village and our buddy spent the week in a surfer hotel.
 For his last couple of nights, he rented out this unreal villa in Jimbaran.
 Rachel really did get to have a “birthday month” that year!